24th DIHAC cross-cultural exchange meeting analysis report

 Inequalities in Internet Use among Older Adults: Insights from 18 years of Belgian Ageing Studies Research

 The first speaker, drs.
-Jorrit Campens, MSc, PhD, Faculty of Psychology and Educational Sciences, presented the results from 18 years of Belgian Ageing Studies research on the inequalities in internet use among older adults (1), who make up 30 % of total population in Belgium.
+Jorrit Campens, MSc, PhD student, Faculty of Psychology and Educational Sciences, presented the results from 18 years of Belgian Ageing Studies research on the inequalities in internet use among older adults (1), who make up 30 % of total population in Belgium.
 The longitudinal study is ongoing and has been conducted in 3 waves: 1st wave (2004-2009), 2nd (2010-2015) and 3rd (2016-2021).
 The study involved over 90,000 community dwelling older adults since 2004.
 Results revealed internet use has increased from 20% in 2004 to 70% in 2021, though 30% older adults remain offline.
 The device ownership status in 2021 was 60%, with many accessing the internet from public places such as public libraries.
 Socially disadvantaged groups such as women, being over 70, having lower education and income, and being widowed, were less likely to engage with digital technologies.
 Further interaction analysis indicated those over 80 years old with lower level of education were more likely to be digitally excluded.

 The studies delved deeper into the internet activities, identifying three user types: basic, selective and allrounders.
 Basic users mainly search for information and send emails.
 Selective users further contact family members and use online banking.
 In addition to all those activities, allrounders engage diversely: using social media (SNS), e-government services, and online shopping.
 Only 24.9% were allrounders and they were more likely to be men, young-old, higher income and higher education status.
 There were diversities in internet use and the usage gap (second level digital divide) may reinforce existing inequalities.
 Moreover, Covid-19 on digital inclusion found that 2 in 1 older adult used video-calling and women, young-old, those without financial impact due to Covid and those living with partners or family were more likely to use the video-calling.